ShenghuaCheng/Cytopathology-image-refocusing/README.md

 cf_clear_stage2.py (RFN_s2)

 ## Data
-We release the cytopathology refocusing dataset at Baidu Cloud (https://pan.baidu.com/s/11VsxE8n_uX4G2Nn2jnWWwg) with and an extracting code of refo.
+We release the cytopathology refocusing dataset at Baidu Cloud (https://pan.baidu.com/s/11VsxE8n_uX4G2Nn2jnWWwg) with and an extracting code "refo".

 ## Pretrained Nucleus Segmentation UNet Weights
 "block380.h5" can be downloaded at the above Baidu Cloud URL